Fujifilm X-Pro1 vs X100

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the X100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the X-Pro1 was followed by the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X100 Manual.
+Further information on the features and operation of the X-Pro1 and X100 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X100 Manual.